botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ![(Deliver reflected xss to steal victim cookie.](images/xss1.png)

 >**NOTE:** `Deliver exploit to victim` few times if the active user do not send HTTP request to collaborator.
-Replace the current cookie value with the stolen cookie to impersonate the active user and move to [stage 2 of the practice exam](#sqlmap-boolean---based-blind).
+Replace the current cookie value with the stolen cookie to impersonate the active user and move on to [Stage 2 of the Practice Exam](#sqlmap-boolean---based-blind).

 [PortSwigger Practice Exam - Stage 1 - Foothold](https://portswigger.net/web-security/certification/takepracticeexam/index.html)